 Here at PMT Online, we are always getting asked LOADS of questions about guitars.
 What guitar is right?
 What's the difference between acoustic and electro-acoustic?
 What size guitar should my child play?
 What guitar is suitable for my son?
-Is there a different guitar shape for girls?
 What accessories do I need to buy if I'm buying a guitar?
-What's the difference between half size and full-size guitar?
+What's the difference between half-size and full-size guitar?
 So today, we'd like to give a helping hand in deciding which guitar is the right one with our handy guitar guide.

 Classical guitars are the most popular choice for beginners.
-They are called that (or "Spanish guitars") because they were developed to play classical or spanish-style flamenco music, but can be used for any style, really.
+They are called that (or "Spanish guitars") because they were developed to play classical or Spanish-style flamenco music but can be used for any style, really.
 These guitars have distinctive features such as 6-nylon strings (rather than steel strings) and a smaller acoustic sound hole to amplify vibrations.
 They are lightweight, small and easier to play, with a mellower sound than traditional acoustic guitars.

 Electric guitars do not include a sound hole for acoustic amplification, but produce their sound solely from electricity, converting the string vibrations into electrical audio signals.
-Which means you can't just buy an electric guitar to strum it like an acoustic, because you'll need to also buy at least a cable and a guitar amplifier!
+Which means you can't just buy an electric guitar to strum it like an acoustic, because you'll need to also buy at least a cable and a guitar amplifier.
 View Electric Guitars.

 For a more detailed overview, check our article Electric Guitar Buying Guideand Acoustic Guitar Buying Guidewhich both show how to choose a good guitar for your particular musical tastes.
 Want to know more?
 You can watch a quick video on guitar sizes with Dagan from PMT Newcastle below, offering up in-hand examples of guitar sizes as well as a quick buying guide.

 It's important to know what size guitar you're buying, especially when you're shopping online and can't try out the guitar for yourself.
-Guitars a variety of different sizes - we have a guitar size-guide here, along with some guitars to match - so you can see just what suits you!
+Guitars a variety of different sizes - we have a guitar size-guide here, along with some guitars to match - so you can see just what suits you.

 WHAT GUITAR SIZE DO YOU NEED?

-There's no one-solution fits all when it comes to musical instrument, and it always comes down to personal tastes.
+There's no one-solution fits all when it comes to a musical instrument, and it always comes down to personal tastes.
 But you can follow these suggestions:

-- If Buying Guitar for a Child: follow the guitar sizes as advised before, according to child's age.
+If Buying Guitar for a Child: Follow the guitar sizes as advised before, according to child's age.

-- If You Want A Good All-Rounder: Get a traditional acoustic guitar.
+If You Want A Good All-Rounder: Get a traditional acoustic guitar.

-- If You're Thinking About Playing Live: Get an electro-acoustic.
+If You're Thinking About Playing Live: Get an electro-acoustic.

-- If You Want To Play Some Rock'n'Roll: Get an electric guitar
+If You Want To Play Some Rock'n'Roll: Get an electric guitar

 Please Note: If you're looking into completing Grade Exams with the guitar, such as ABRSM or Trinity College London, then you should take a look at the guitar grade requirements published by these examining bodies.
 The requirements state that the instrument used to take guitar grades must be a classical guitar with nylon strings (this is excluding Rock Guitar, or Rock School grades).
 If you're ever unsure about any guitar features advertised on our site, please don't hesitate to call up our sales team on 0151 448 2089, who will be more than happy to give you help and advice with whatever you need.